-Chiropractors are able to restore joint mobility by manually applying a controlled force into joints that have become restricted in their movement as a result of tissue injury.
-Tissue injury can be caused by a single traumatic event, such as badly lifting a heavy object, or through repetitive stresses, such as sitting in an awkward position with poor spinal posture for long periods of time.
-The injured tissues undergo physical and chemical changes that can cause inflammation, pain and reduced function.
-Manipulation of the affected joint and tissues restores mobility so helping alleviate pain and muscle tightness.
-Correct alignment or your spine ensures that your body’s nerve supply works efficiently.
+Tissue injury can be caused by a single traumatic event, such as badly lifting a heavy object, or through repetitive stresses such as sitting in an awkward position with poor spinal posture for long periods of time.
+The injured tissues may undergo physical and chemical changes that can cause inflammation, pain and reduced function.
+Manipulation of the affected joint and tissues aims to restore mobility so helping alleviate pain and muscle tightness.

 Your first appointment usually takes around 1 hour.

 Your chiropractor will take a full case history regarding your general health background as well as details of your symptoms.
 This will help in assessing and analysing your particular problem.
-They will then carry out neurological and orthopaedic testing which will help identify the cause of the problem and aid in the development of a working diagnosis and treatment plan.
+They will then carry out appropriate physical assessments which will help identify the cause of the problem and aid in the development of a working diagnosis and treatment plan.
 The chiropractor will talk through the diagnosis and treatment plan with you and answer any questions.
 They will not commence any treatment before gaining your consent to treat.

 Will I get help and advice to ensure that the problem does not reoccur?